ice-HoTF/DZL-Debian-Linux/DZL/README.md

 \
 \
 \
-1: Extract 'DZL-Beta-Linux-main.zip' to your '/home/$USER' Directory.
+1: Extract <DZL-Beta-Linux-main.zip> to your '/home/$USER' Directory.
 \
 \
 2: Install DZL by running 'install_DZL.sh' in the Terminal: